zeusnotfound04/CLI-Todo/readme.md

-# 📋 CLI Todo App in Go
+# 📋 CLI Todo App in Go!

 A lightweight and efficient **Command-Line Todo Application** built with **Go**.
 Manage your tasks directly from the terminal with simple commands. 🚀